landmarkhw/training-redux-arch/README.md

 #### Task 3: Look at `movie.service.ts`

-One thing changed here - instead of returning `this.http.get(...)` directly, we're subscribing to the results and `dispatch`ing an action to the store with the search results.
+1 change: instead of returning `this.http.get(...)` directly, we're subscribing to the results and `dispatch`ing an action to the store with the search results.

-#### Task 4: Look at `movie-list-component.ts`
+#### Task 4: Look at `movie-list.component.ts`

-One thing changed here - instead of getting `searchResults$` directly from the `movieService`, we are instead retrieving the data from the `store`.
+1 change: instead of getting `searchResults$` directly from the `movieService`, we are instead retrieving the data from the `store`.
 Now the `store` is the "source of truth" for that data.

 ---------------